How to Use AirPods: Pairing, Controls, Settings and Function

 Turn Automatic Ear Detection on or off

 AirPods can detect when they're in your ears and play audio from your device.
 If you remove one AirPod, the audio pauses; remove both, and it stops.
+When audio sharing does not start right away, checking charge level and Bluetooth connection usually saves the most time.

 With Automatic Ear Detection on, audio plays through your device's speakers when you're not wearing the AirPods.

 Turn off this feature to have audio play through your AirPods all the time, regardless of whether you're wearing them or not.
+A quick battery and Bluetooth check often explains why the same pairing steps work on one attempt and fail on the next.

 Set Microphone to left, right, or automatic

 For a more consistent experience, you can set the Microphone to Always Left or Always Right.
 This ensures that your chosen AirPod remains the microphone, even if you take it out of your ear or place it in the case.
+If the first method does not work, compare software version, device compatibility, and account status before repeating the same step.

 Go 3D With Personalized Spatial Audio